D00mch/Drakulus/README.md

 ## Assumptions:

-1. Graph doesn't have to be strongly connected; based on test description:
+1. Graph doesn't have to be strongly connected; based on the test description:

 ```
 (shortest-path random-graph (first (keys random-graph)) (last (keys random-graph)) ; => list of nodes which is the shortest path by edge weight between the 2 nodes, or no path if one does not exist.
 ```

 2. `Weight <= Integer/MAX_VALUE`, or we could have long overflows.
-It could be fixed by using operators that supports big integers (like `+'`, `inc'`, etc).
+It could be fixed by using operators that support big integers (like `+'`, `inc'`, etc).

 3. No OOM protection is needed.
 OOM will be possible for graphs with more than 5k vertices (for `Xmx` = 4096mb).
-Graph is optimized for no more than 512 nodes.
+Graph is optimized for no more than 512 nodes (check [eccentricities](https://github.com/Liverm0r/Drakulus#eccentricity-calculation-approach) for more details).

 4. There is only one path from one vertex to another.